verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

 Making the repo and container registry public also makes the image accessible, of course.
 </Admonition>

+The [documentation for this feature](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html#allow-access-to-your-project-with-a-job-token) doesn't mention how access works when it is disabled, but the documentation for the original, deprecated, outbound behavior says that when it is disabled then the user's access permissions are used, so it is probably that.

 # Conclusion

 It’s very easy to set up a pipeline whereby our own custom tools and processes can be containerized for future use, which is a very valuable way of making our pipelines faster!